mcavallo/alfred-color-name/README.md

-# Alfred Color Name Workflow
+# Alfred Workflow: Color Name

 Based on [Name that Color](http://chir.ag/projects/name-that-color/).
 Adapted to function as an Alfred workflow for convenience with some tweaks to fit my personal needs.